Michelow1305/IoT-Project/README.md

 The only way to my door is to go through that one gate outside.
 What if I attach something to the gate to notify me when someone enters?
 I even wanted to go a step further: it should log when someone enters, because I want to see when it happened, not only the moment it happens.

 And that seemed to be quite feasible!
 I thought all that would be done in a couple of days, but it turned out later that there are more difficulties than I thought there would be.
+I estimate, if you follow along, it might take you 1 - 5 days, depending on your previous experience in the field.

 ## Material
 -	2x Raspberry Pi Pico